Authentication

 }

-There is an input for username and password.
+There are fields for the username and password.

 Template

-The form will be rendered in the template in.latte
+The form will be rendered in the in.latte

 {block content}